-- BEST FOR CRAFTING: GOXAWEE Rotary Tool Kit
+- BEST BANG FOR THE BUCK: GOXAWEE Rotary Tool Kit

-The power output, or torque, of a rotary tool is determined by the motor amperes (AMP) or the battery voltage (V).
-The weakest output generally comes from cordless models with a battery voltage of 4V or less.
+The power output of a rotary tool is determined by the motor amperes (amp) or the battery voltage (V).
+The lowest output generally comes from cordless models with a battery voltage of 4V or less.
 These rotary tools are good for light jobs and tend to have lower max revolutions per minute (RPM), making them great for engraving.

-Stronger power outputs can be seen with 12V cordless models that can reach 35,000 RPMs, or corded rotary tools with 1.8 AMP motors.
-These more powerful models come with heavier motors and can become cumbersome in your hands if used for long periods of time.
-If you don’t need the additional power for cutting or carving, an intermediate model is best.
+Higher power outputs can be seen with 12V cordless models that can reach 35,000 RPM or corded rotary tools with 1.8-amp motors.
+These more powerful models come with heavier motors and can be cumbersome in hand over long periods of use.
+If the additional power isn’t necessary for cutting or carving, an intermediate model is best.

 Corded vs. Cordless

-Most power tools now feature a cordless option that can offer several benefits that the corded version does not.
+Some manufacturers now produce a cordless option that can offer several benefits that the corded version does not.
 Cordless rotary tools are more versatile and allow the user to get into tight areas that corded tools just can’t.
 Their easy use makes it simple to quickly grab the rotary tool to touch up a larger project without having to search for an outlet or an extension cord.

 However, corded models are still around for a reason.
 Cordless rotary tools tend to have lower RPMs and a lower power output.
-Their cordless design also means that at some point they will need to be charged.
-For a full day of work, that means dragging a charger around with you and finding an outlet to plug it in.
-If you are going to need to bring a cord and search for power outlets anyway, then the corded rotary tool is the more powerful option without the hassle of remembering to charge between uses.
-Consider your work style and work site to decide which is best.
+Their cordless design also means that at some point they will need charging.
+For a full day of work, that means dragging a charger around and finding an outlet to plug it in.

 Range of Accessories

 The accessories for a rotary tool are many and varied in their purpose and design.
-Buffing or polishing bits need just a bit of wax or polish to make almost any surface shine.
-Carbide bits and cutting wheels can be used for etching, carving, or cutting straight through metal.
-Rotary tools also come with some more familiar pieces, such as drill bits and sanding drums for the more ordinary projects on your to-do list.
+Buffing or polishing bits need a small amount of wax or polish to make almost any surface shine.
+Carbide bits and cutting wheels can etch, carve, or cut straight through metal.
+Rotary tools also come with some more familiar pieces, such as drill bits and sanding drums for the more ordinary projects on a to-do list.